 Please enable JavaScript in your browser to complete this form.

-Smoked boneless pork loin has never been easier and more delicious!
-When itโ€™s the summertime we get excited to uncover our electric smoker and throw in anything that sounds like it might be good smoked.
-Weโ€™ve come up with a list of our favorite easy smoker recipes using our electric smoker but really you can have any style smoker and make this pork loin that needs no sauce, just this pork tenderloin rub thatโ€™s sweet and savory. (affiliate links present)
+When itโ€™s summertime we get excited to uncover our electric smoker and throw in anything that sounds like it might be good.
+Weโ€™ve come up with a list of our favorite easy smoker recipes but this might be our favorite over the years. (affiliate links present)

-With a mix of brown sugar, chili powder, and other spices rubbed all over on the top and bottom this dry rub creates a wonderful taste and crust on the outside.
-THIS will make your smoked pork irresistible and really perfect for any other type of meat too.
+This is a high protein packed meal with a sweet and savory mixture coating the outside.
+OH yum.
+We made this seasoning combination with brown sugar, chili powder, and other spices rubbed all over on the top and bottom this dry rub creates a wonderful taste and crust on the outside.

 To get your meats absolutely perfect we have this printable meat smoking chart to refer to so each and every time it will be fork tender.